Cost of freight is €5, Goods above €120, freight charge is free!

 Penrite Grease and Gear Oils

 - Penrite Semi Fluid GreaseSpecially designed for worm and peg steering boxes containing non-corrosive extreme pressure (EP) additives.
 High viscosity self levelling semi fluid grease.
-Also suitable for Land Rover steering ball.€11.95Per 500 ml
+Also suitable for Land Rover steering ball.€11.95Per 500 ml Temporarily out of stock

 - Penrite Mild EP SAE 110 Diff OilAE 110 Extreme Pressure automotive gear oil for moderate to high load applications.
 Compatible with copper alloy components.
 Can be used where an SAE 90 or 140 is required.
 Suitable for spiral bevel, worm and pre-1960 hypoid axles.€12.95Per 1Ltr